 What’s In Pecan Snowball Cookies?

-There’s only 7 ingredients in these tasty little nougats; 1 cup of salted or unsalted butter (if using salted butter omit the salt), 1/2 cup sugar, 1 tsp vanilla extract, 1/2 tsp salt, 2 cups flour, 1.5 cups chopped pecans, and lastly, powdered sugar for dusting.
+There’s only 7 ingredients in these tasty little nougats; 1 cup of salted or unsalted butter (if using salted butter omit the salt), ½ cup sugar, 1 teaspoon vanilla extract, ½ teaspoon salt, 2 cups flour, 1.5 cups chopped pecans, and lastly, powdered sugar for dusting.
 These cookies don’t call for baking soda or powder, so even if you’re not a regular baker who always has fresh baking staples on hand, you can likely make a batch with what you’ve got on hand.
 What’s worse than wanting to make a batch of cookies, but realizing you don’t have all you need?

 How to Make Pecan Snowball Cookies

 You’ll want to start by getting out your butter and bringing it to room temperature.

 Next, preheat your oven to 350 and get out your stand mixer or a medium sized bowl and hand mixer.
 My Sunbeam Hand Mixer is going strong 20 years later, and is the perfect tool for easy recipes like this).

 Cream the butter and sugar together on low speed until smooth, then mix in your vanilla.

 At low speed, gradually beat in the flour, about ½ cup at a time, as well as the salt.
 The mix will likely look very crumbly, but that’s okay.
 You will be forming the dough together by pressing it into bowls, so no worries if it feels too dry.

 Stir in your pecans with a spatula until well combined, and start forming your pecan snowballs.